rinse-repeat/zig-gh-helper/README.md

  - ext-cache / string: Cache key suffix
  - zig-version / string: Zig Version - 0.9.1 version supported atm (feel free to PR more checksums)

-You can also install multiple Zig's from a matrix e.g. [matrix.json](matrix.json) in this repo:
+You can also install multiple Zig's in a matrix e.g. using [matrix.json](matrix.json) in this repo:

-e.g. see it full: https://github.com/rinse-repeat/zig-gh-helper/blob/main/.github/workflows/zig_test.yml

 ```yaml
   install-zig: